getchip/PocketCHIP-Docs/source/includes/_repair.md

-# The Flash Repair Tool
+# CHIP Boot Repair Tool

 The initial batch of CHIPs shipped with a problem in the NAND flash storage.
 Don't worry, this is a software issue, and we've built a repair tool to correct this issue.